-Aside from being required by law, the Chief Executive Officer informing new Councillors of their legal obligations is vital to both individual members and the Council as an organisation.
-It sets the parameters of member conduct and protects the Council from the risk of member misconduct.
+Aside from being required by law, the Chief Executive Officer informing new members of their legal obligations is vital both to individual members and the Vincent Community Board (the Board) as an organisation.
+It sets the parameters of member conduct and protects the Board from the risk of member misconduct.

-The proposed option will allow Councillors to debate the revised Code of Conduct and decide if any amendments are required before formal adoption.
-This debate is important as it enables Councillors to consider the rules which they agree to be bound by in the performance of their official duties.
+The proposed option will allow members to debate the revised Code of Conduct and decide whether any amendments are required before formal adoption.
+This debate is important, as it enables members to consider the rules which they agree to be bound by in the performance of their official duties.